 Life Link.
 Established in 1987 in a motel, Life Link has evolved into a highly effective mental health center.
 At La Luz, 24 transitional apartment units are provided to people with mental illness and other co-occurring disorders.
 The facility also offers extensive outpatient treatment, pyscho-social rehabilitation, homeless prevention and rental assistance, peer support services and onsite healthcare screening.
 Additionally, an offsite facility called Casa Milagro offers permanent housing for 12 individuals.
+Family permanent supportive housing consists of 5 homes in the community for homeless families with children with at least one of the adults having a mental illness.
+Comprehensive supportive services are provided to address needs of the adults and children.

-Esperanza.
+Esperanza Shelter.
 Esperanza is a full service organization offering counseling, case management and advocacy for survivors of domestic violence.
 The organization operates a shelter that can house up to 42 people, as well as 21 beds of transitional housing to allow clients establish independence while still receiving supportive services.
 The organization also offers comprehensive non-residential counseling services.
+They also provide rental assistance, security deposit and utility deposits for families that need to get away from their dire situation.
+Without this help they may be on the streets or worse, not leave the situation.